wpdiscussionboard/wp-discussion-board/readme.txt

-[discussion_topics] - displays a list of all topics (automatically installed) [discussion_board_login_form] – displays a log-in and registration form for new users (automatically installed) [discussion_board_login_only] – displays a log-in form without a registration form [discussion_board_log_in_out] – displays a log-in / log-out link [is_logged_in] - use this shortcode to display content only to users who are logged in [not_logged_in] - display content only to users who are not logged in
+[discussion_topics] - displays a list of all topics (automatically installed) [discussion_board_login_form] – displays a log-in and registration form for new users (automatically installed) [discussion_board_login_only] – displays a log-in form without a registration form [discussion_board_registration_only] – displays a registration form without a log-in form [discussion_board_log_in_out] – displays a log-in / log-out link [is_logged_in] - use this shortcode to display content only to users who are logged in [not_logged_in] - display content only to users who are not logged in